StrudioDev/MiningSystem/README.md

 A high-quality, game-feel focused mining system for Roblox, built with [Rojo](https://rojo.space/).
 This system features client-side prediction for satisfying visual feedback ("juice") backed by secure server-side validation.

-> **Note**: This system is designed to be "plug-and-play" with minimal configuration required.
+> **Note**: This system is designed to be a showcase for Roblox mining systems with minimal configuration required.

 ---

 ## ✨ Features